kingrando/blog/content/zettels/202005270837-JNCIA-Junos-Configuration-Basics-Initial-Configuration.md

   * Remote access protocols
   * Management interface and static routes for the management traffic to use the management interface

-Note: I have labeled my Junos OS devices in my lab as RE1 through RE5 so the hostnames in my commands will reflect that.
+**Note**: I have labeled my Junos OS devices in my lab as RE1 through RE5 so the hostnames in my commands will reflect that.

-Configure System Parameters
+## Configure System Parameters
 Perform the following steps:

   1. Enter configuration mode: